Koreans in Japan: Critical Voices from the Margin

-Koreans in Japan: Critical Voices from the Margin is a 2000 book edited by Sonia Ryang, published by Routledge.
+Koreans in Japan: Critical Voices from the Margin is a 2000 book edited by Sonia Ryang and published by Routledge.
 It discusses Zainichi Koreans in Japan.

 Background

 Sonia Ryang, born a stateless Zainichi Korean, previously wrote North Koreans in Japan: Language, Ideology, and Identity.
-As of 2001 she resides in the United States.
+She resides in the United States as of 2001.

 Contents

 The book includes ten essays, each written by a different person.
 The authors include Japanese scholars and Americans of various ethnic backgrounds, including Japanese origins, Korean origins, and other origins.
 The former taught in Japan and received their professional training in Anglophone countries.
 The latter had experience living in Japan.

 Chapters 1, 2, and 3 discuss how Zainichi Koreans are defined and how they were excluded from Japanese society.